 Think you’re ready for a kitchen remodel?
 Pretty sure you’ve got your design nailed down?
 If you’ve included any of the following design trends, you may want to reconsider.
 Even the most well-meaning trends can fall out of favor.
-These are the kitchen trends to avoid in 2021 and beyond.
+These are the kitchen trends going out of style in 2023 and beyond.

 There are several ways to do all white without going overboard.
 Provide some context in color with accents or with an equal measure of another color.
 Color doesn’t have to be bold and bright, even another neutral color or metallic can help elevate white to a new level.
 You could also opt for adding texture to your white kitchen.
 Some texture gives a white kitchen depth and creates a richer design.

 One of the best ways to balance your kitchen’s color scheme is through the cabinets.
 We recommend sampling your preferred color first so you know exactly what works before you buy.